Fiber Convex Bodies: Generalities

 The \emph{support function} of a convex body $K\in\KK(\R^{n+m})$ is the function $h_K:\R^{n+m}\to \R$ given for all $u\in \R^{n+m}$ by

 where $\langle \cdot , \cdot \rangle$ is the standard Euclidean scalar product.
 This map becomes handy when manipulating convex bodies as it satisfies some useful properties (see~\cite[Section~$1.7.1$]{bible} for proofs and more details). \begin{proposition} Let $K,L\in\KK(\R^{n+m})$ with their respective support functions $h_K,h_L$.
 Then \begin{enumerate}[label=(\roman*)] \item $h_K=h_L$ if and only if $K=L$; \item If $T:\R^{n+m}\to \R^k$ is a linear map then $h_{TK}=h_K\circ T^{t}$; \item $h_K$ is differentiable at $u\in\R^{n+m}$ if and only if the point $x$ realizing the maximum in~\eqref{eq:defsupp} is unique.
-In that case $x=\nabla h (u).$ \end{enumerate} \end{proposition}
+In that case $x=\nabla h (u)$ where $\nabla h$ denotes the gradient of $h.$ \end{enumerate} \end{proposition}

 If $K\in \KK(\R^{n+m})$ we write $K_x$ for the orthogonal projection onto $W$ of the fiber of $\pi|_K$ over $x$, namely